datastax/python-driver/README-dev.rst

 =========
 * Run the tests and ensure they all pass
 * Update CHANGELOG.rst

+  * Check for any missing entries
+  * Add today's date to the release section
 * Update the version in ``cassandra/__init__.py``

   * For beta releases, use a version like ``(2, 1, '0b1')``